sunjinbo/Carousel/README.md

 # Carousel

-this app create some cards, and you can swipe them just like carousel effect
+this app create some cards and you can swipe them like running carousel